nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

     * Breath alcohol level 15mmol/L
     * O/E - spleen just palapable

-Where this occurs the data is supplied in a flattened format with the herachical information made available to the consumer system of they want to rebuild the hierarchical structure.
+Where this occurs the data is supplied in a flattened format with the herachical information made available to the consumer system if they want to rebuild the hierarchical structure.

 ### Modeling ###